Carlos Hernández (footballer, born 1982): Melbourne Victory

 On 12 June 2007, it was confirmed by Melbourne Victory that Hernandez had signed for the Australian Club on a two-year loan from LD Alajuelense.
 He made his first appearance for the club in their 1–0 A-League Pre-Season Cup loss to the Newcastle Jets, coming on as a substitute in the 70th minute.
-In the next game on 28 July 2007 he got his first start against Perth Glory scoring his first goal for the Victory.
+In the next game, on 28 July 2007, he got his first start against Perth Glory, scoring his first goal for the Victory.

 Early on during his first season with Melbourne, he was criticised by a portion of the Melbourne supporters and was said to be 'overweight'.
 Hernández scored his first league goal for Melbourne Victory against Perth Glory at Docklands Stadium on 21 October 2007, helping Melbourne to a 2–1 win at home.

 Towards the end of the season, Hernández' fitness improved and he struck form, becoming a regular goal scorer and assister.
-One of Hernández most famous games for the Victory was when he scored Melbourne's only goal against Juventus in a friendly at the Docklands Stadium in May 2008.
+One of Hernández' most famous games for the Victory was when he scored Melbourne's only goal against Juventus in a friendly at the Docklands Stadium in May 2008.
 The goal was a cracking curling effort from just outside the box leaving Juventus goalkeeper Jess Vanstrattan with no chance.
 He scored the opening goal in Melbourne's 5–0 thrashing of reigning A-League champions Newcastle Jets in Round 3 of the 2008–09 season at the Docklands Stadium.
-His 6th goal for the club came against the Central Coast Mariners in Round 20, a cracking free kick that went through the wall and through the legs of helpless keeper Danny Vukovic.
+His 6th goal for the club came against the Central Coast Mariners in Round 20, a cracking free kick that went through the wall and through the legs of keeper Danny Vukovic.
 He won widespread acclaim for his performance in Melbourne's 4–0 A-League semi-final second leg win over Adelaide United, in which he scored one goal and assisted for the other three.

 On 1 April 2009, Hernández claimed on Costa Rican television that the Victory had bought him from LD Alajuelense and he had signed a three-year deal.
 It was reported that he would go on loan to MLS club Los Angeles Galaxy until the start of the A-League season in August.
 The Galaxy has since denied any interest in Hernandez.

 On 17 April 2009, the Costa Rican newspaper La Nación reported that Melbourne Victory and LD Alajuelense had finally come to an agreement regarding the sale of the player for an undisclosed fee believed to be in the region of $450,000 and his signing was officially announced by the club on 14 May.

 On 26 September 2009, Hernández scored a goal helping his side win against Gold Coast United 3–2.
 The 35-yard hit again left Jess Vanstrattan with little chance as it tore into the top left corner.
 On 15 February 2010, Hernandez won the Johnny Warren Medal for best player in the A-League for season 2009–10, awarded at The Ivy in Sydney.
 On 16 May 2012 it was announced he had parted company with Melbourne Victory.